StevenMicheletti/poolparty/README.md

 ## How does PPstats generate statistics?

-PPStats simply takes a mpileup with each population's depth of coverage for each genomic position and determines stats such as
+PPStats simply takes a mpileup with each population's depth of coverage for each genomic position and determines stats such as:
   -Mean depth of coverage for each population
--Mean depth of coverage after minimum and maximum coverage filters are applied for each population -Proportion of the reference genome that each population covers with sufficient coverage -Proportion of each chromosome covered (checking for biased alignment)
+  -Mean depth of coverage after minimum and maximum coverage filters are applied for each population
+  -Proportion of the reference genome that each population covers with sufficient coverage
+  -Proportion of each chromosome covered (checking for biased alignment)

 ## Editing the .config file